Spudley/moodle-local_externaldisclaimer/README.md

 Requirements
 ------------

+This plugin should work with Moodle v3.0 and higher

-This plugin has been tested with Moodle v3.0 and higher, and with PHP v5.5 and higher.
+It has been tested with Moodle v3.0 and v3.2, and with PHP v5.5 and v7.1.

 Configuration